 On 22nd January, 1924 Stanley Baldwin resigned.
 At midday, Ramsay MacDonald went to Buckingham Palace to be appointed prime minister.
 MacDonald had not been fully supportive of the Poplar Councillors since he thought that "public doles, Popularism, strikes for increased wages, limitation of output, not only are not Socialism but may mislead the spirit and policy of the Socialist movement."
 George Lansbury was therefore not offered a post in his Cabinet.

 John Wheatley, the new Minister of Health, had been a supporter of the Poplar Councillors.
 Edgar Lansbury wrote in The New Leader that he was sure that Wheatley would "understand and sympathise with them in this horrible problem of poverty, misery and distress which faces them."
 Lansbury's assessment was correct and as Janine Booth, the author of Guilty and Proud of It!
 Poplar's Rebel Councillors and Guardians 1919-25 (2009), has pointed out: "Wheatley agreed to rescind the Poplar order.
 It was a massive victory for Poplar, whose guardians had lived with the threat of legal action for two years and were finally vindicated."

-Julia Scurr died in 1927 at the age of 57.
+Julia Scurr died on 10th April 1927 at the age of 57.
 George Lansbury wrote that he had no doubt that the period of imprisonment, and the treatment she received, was directly responsible for her death.